cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 Apache DeltaCloud was developed in collaboration between Apache Foundation and Redhat to provide a programming application that will facilitate management of different cloud interfaces and It was supporting all the major cloud interfaces.

-"Each Infrastructure-as-a-Service cloud existing today\[when?\] provides its own API.
-The purpose of Deltacloud is to provide one unified REST-based API that can be used to manage services on any cloud.
-Each particular cloud is controlled through an adapter called a *driver*.
-As of June 2012, drivers exist for the following cloud platforms: Amazon EC2, Fujitsu Global Cloud Platform, GoGrid, OpenNebula, Rackspace, RHEV-M, RimuHosting, Terremark and VMware vCloud" [@hid-sp18-417-wiki-deltacloud].
+> ``Each Infrastructure-as-a-Service cloud existing today\[when?\]
+> provides its own API.
+The purpose of Deltacloud is to provide one
+> unified REST-based API that can be used to manage services on any
+> cloud.
+Each particular cloud is controlled through an adapter called
+> a *driver*.
+As of June 2012, drivers exist for the following cloud
+> platforms: Amazon EC2, Fujitsu Global Cloud Platform, GoGrid,
+> OpenNebula, Rackspace, RHEV-M, RimuHosting, Terremark and VMware
+> vCloud'' [@hid-sp18-417-wiki-deltacloud].

 In 2009, DeltaCloud was developed for the purpose of providing one unified API for the major cloud service.